- Attraction Seating

 Epcot Passports are great fun for kids as they have them stamped at each pavilion around World Showcase.

 Four uniquely Norwegian architectural styles can be seen here.
 Setesdal style, with grassy roofs and thick logs, projects a rough woods look in The Puffin's Roost and Kringla Bakeri og Kafe.
 Bergen style, captured here in the Fjording Shop, is marked by gabled windows on close-set wooden buildings.
 Oslo style is marked by the surrounding walls of the Akershus Castle.
-Alesund style is typified by the white stucco and stone-trimmed information building where you find the entrance to the Maelstrom.
+Alesund style is typified by the white stucco and stone-trimmed information building.

 The Restaurant Akershus has the same name as the famous 14th century castle which stands in Oslo’s harbor and is of the same stone construction.